Darkone83/Type-D/README.md

 - When a **Type D Expansion** module is active on the same network, the display instantly receives Xbox system telemetry and shows a themed overlay with the latest status—no configuration required.

 ---

+## Notes

+- GIF support is experimental at this point and can cause issues or crashes its being looked into.

+___

 ## Special Thanks